MacLemon/CongressChecklist/README.md

 ### Phones
 It is not recommended to connect your smartphone to the congress wifi, if you still can't resist, here are a few things to consider:

 - make sure that it's **not a 802.11b** device, as it would slow down the complete wifi network.
 - disable all synchronization services, as they might be using plaintext
 - disable all auto-discovery services (network music players, remote control apps, etc...)
-- make sure there are no known exploits for your device
+- make sure there are no known exploits for your device (not that unknown-to-you exploits wouldn't be a possible risk as well…)
+- Turn off push notifications
 - update your apps, especially your browser
 - use a VPN tunnel if possible
 - use a Firewall and only allow the (few) services you trust.
 	- [DroidWall][20] for Android (root required)
+- If you don't have a VPN tunnel available, you can use [OnionBrowser][7] to surf via tor (which may be it's own kind of risk)

 **If you are unsure** that there might still be some services running and transmitting plaintext data, **do not connect**.